Airsoft gun: Gas blowback

 Gas power tends to be used in airsoft pistols where size constraints make electric-powered mechanisms impractical.
 Other instances where gas is favored are where adjustable velocities are required or where a blowback feature is desired.
 A blowback feature is a mechanism which cycles a slide or bolt to better simulate a real firearm's operation.
 Because of the mechanical complexities involved with distributing and regulating gas, these guns have largely given way to electric guns for less specialized applications, however, they still remain favorable amongst most airsofters.
 They are not just limited to pistols; submachine guns, sniper rifles and assault rifles commonly use gas mechanisms.
 Whilst the submachine gun replicas typically feature a blowback mechanism similar to the pistol replicas, sniper rifle replicas usually omit the blowback mechanism in favor of reduced recoil and increased muzzle velocity.

 Along with using gas to power guns, it is also applied for use in replica grenades.
 These grenades are either projectiles, fired from a grenade launcher such as the M203 or GP-25, or throwable.
 The shells work on the system of an internal piston, filled with gas.
 Either a series of BB's or in some cases a rubber or soft foam head is seated in or on top of the shell.
 When the pressure is released the projectile(s) are shot from the launcher sent downrange.

 In the case of the throwable grenades, inside the grenade there is a similar piston to the one used in the shells, but is on a literal "timer" that allows the user to clear the area of effect.
-BB's or powder act as the projectile in the case of these grenades.
+BBs or powder acts as the projectile in the case of these grenades.
 Currently both types of grenades are not very common, mostly because grenade launchers are quite expensive and the throwable grenades are not very reliable.